-Sync Your Library: If you're regularly using more than one computer in your research, Zotero's sync feature can keep your library up to date on all of them.
-Zotero can store a copy of your library on the Zotero.org server and check it for updates whenever you open your library on a different computer.
+Sync Your Library: If you regularly use more than one computer in your research, Zotero's sync feature can keep your library up to date on all of them, both in the desktop client and the web version.
 All your computers must be running the same version of Zotero.
+Here's how:

 Find It at USC: You've probably seen the Find it @ USC button in some article databases that allows you to locate the full text of an article online.
 Zotero allows you to use the same feature.
 To set up access to the Find it @ USC server, click the gear button on the Zotero toolbar, and choose "Preferences" then paste this link into the "Resolver:" http://zb5lh7ed7a.search.serialssolutions.com/

 Add Additional Citation Styles to Zotero:

 Zotero comes with the most common bibliographic styles, but many more are available to download.

 To install a style (Firefox):

 Content on this guide was originally created by Jason Puckett and licensed by Georgia State University Library under a Creative Commons Attribution-Noncommerical 3.0 United States License.
 It has been adapted and added to for the Zotero Research Guide at USC.